Your devices let you type the Apple logo symbol, but it isn’t obvious.

 The shortcut works with the standard US English keyboard layout.

-To visualize the Apple symbol’s placement on your Mac keyboard, choose the option Show Keyboard Viewer from the Input Source popover in macOS’s menu bar.
+To visualize character placement on the Mac keyboard, choose the option Show Keyboard Viewer from the Input Source popover in macOS’s menu bar.

 Alternatively, venture into System Preferences → Keyboard → Input Sources.

-This is the keyboard shortcut that produces the Apple logo symbol
+This Mac keyboard shortcut produces the Apple logo symbol

-International users who rely on world keyboards that feature keyboard layouts that are different from the standard US QWERTY keyboard can add the US English layout via the Keyboard preference pane, then switch to it before entering the Apple logo symbol.
+International users who rely on world keyboards with different layouts than the standard US QWERTY keyboard can add the US English layout via the Keyboard preference pane and switch to it in order to enter the Apple logo symbol.

 As a more elegant solution, create a custom text replacement as outlined further below.